cirosantilli/linux-cheat/book.md

 - eps:
 - djvu:
-- pdf: text layers, image layers, can be viewd page by page
 - mobi: mobipocket company, free format
 - rtf: proprietary microsoft

-#readers
+##pdf

+Text layers, image layers, each page can be serially downloaded and viewed.

+A common viewing library is poppler: <http://en.wikipedia.org/wiki/Poppler_%28software%29>.
+It also contains many useful utilities.

+PDF fonts can be either found in a renderer path, or be embedded in the document.
+The [standard 14 fonts]](http://en.wikipedia.org/wiki/Portable_Document_Format#Standard_Type_1_Fonts_.28Standard_14_Fonts.29)must always be supported.

+#viewers

 ##okular